ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

     draw_criteria: dict[str, list[int]]
 ```

-We need to use these numbers in a formula/function/algorithm to generate the answer to show to the user.
+We need to use these numbers as the input to some algorithm to generate the correct answer to show to the user.

 Let's look at a question where we have more than two kinds of item.
 ```